gcc3/content-hub/src/projects/Plain Text Note.md

 But, you still need to type two spaces every line end.
 You still need to take care of typo miss because it has its strict format.
 ...

+* Todos

+1. A macOS version of Quick Launcher 2.
+2. Add image support for current markdown converter.

+Welcome to join...